nadinalisbon/100-days-challenge/log.md

 ### Day 79 March 20, 2019

 **Today's Journey**: More work on my cute web app made from javascript.
-WOrking on some sparkle, side note the project I added to github got corupted so working local for now until I can resync.
+Working on some sparkle, side note the project I added to github got corupted so working local for now until I can resync.
 All these master pushes have caught up to me.

 **Perspective:** I am having so much fun with this project, just the right amount of sparkle.